Andinh123/Addon-Compiler/README.md

 - Add "Setting" with Help section (Discord) and an Uninstall feature
 - Add a new system to let user select their own Directory as a default path
 - Add an Alert system and manual update mode

+### v1.1.1 [CURRENT]
+- Fix bugs that cause the program to freeze when rapid compiling request
+- The alert system is now triggered for more events (add/remove directory, compiling request, uninstall alert, etc)
+- Fix a bug that prevent user from removing custom directory
+- Revamp the compiling process!
+Now it should run faster
+- New DEV-mode for contributor!
+Prevent updates, manual-update, uninstall from happening / Prevent queue system to take effect (for rapid request testing) / Enable logs system (Backend logs ONLY) if DEV-mode is activated